 which we shall refer to as the regularized average causal effect (RACE).

-In the rest of the subsection, we use another way to define direct correlation via do-calculus.
+In the rest of the subsection, we propose an alternative way to define direct correlation via do-calculus.
 From the reconstructed conditional probability $p(y|do(x))$, we can reconstruct a joint probability distribution $p_{do}(x,y)$ of two variables X and Y via

 where $p(x)$ is given by the original marginal probability distribution.
-The reconstructed joint probability distribution $p_{do}(x,y)$ has all influences to X removed, therefore any measure of correlation between X and Y for $p_{do}(x,y)$ is a measure of the direct correlation from X to Y in the original distribution.
-We define another measure $\mathcal{C}^D_{mi,do}(X \rightarrow Y)$ of direct correlation via the mutual information between X and Y for $p_{do}(x,y)$ as
+The reconstructed joint probability distribution $p_{do}(x,y)$ has all influences between X and Z removed, therefore any measure of correlation between X and Y for $p_{do}(x,y)$ is a measure of the direct correlation from X to Y in the original distribution.
+We propose another measure $\mathcal{C}^D_{mi,do}(X \rightarrow Y)$ of direct correlation via the mutual information between X and Y for $p_{do}(x,y)$ as

-where $p_{do}(x)=\sum_y p_{do}(x,y)$ and $p_{do}(y)=\sum_x p_{do}(x,y)$ are the marginal probability distribution of the reconstructed joint distribution $p_{do}(x,y)$.
-A regularized measure of the direct correlation between X and Y can be defined as the regularized mutual information in the reconstructed joint probability distribution $p_{do}(x,y)$,
+where $p_{do}(x)=\sum_y p_{do}(x,y)$ and $p_{do}(y)=\sum_x p_{do}(x,y)$ are the marginal probability distributions of the reconstructed joint distribution $p_{do}(x,y)$.
+Another regularized measure of the direct correlation between X and Y, i.e., the regularized mutual information from do-calculus, is defined as the regularized mutual information in the reconstructed joint probability distribution $p_{do}(x,y)$,

-where $p_{do}(x)=\sum_y p_{do}(x,y) = \sum_y p(y|do(x)) p(x) = \sum_y \sum_z p(y|x,z)p(z) p(x) = p(x)$, however, $p_{do}(y)=\sum_x p_{do}(x,y) = \sum_x p(y|do(x)) p(x) = \sum_x \sum_z p(y|x,z)p(z) p(x)$ which is different from $p(y)$ in general.
+where $p_{do}(x)=\sum_y p_{do}(x,y) = \sum_y p(y|do(x)) p(x) = \sum_y \sum_z p(y|x,z)p(z) p(x) = \sum_z p(z) p(x) = p(x)$, however, $p_{do}(y)=\sum_x p_{do}(x,y) = \sum_x p(y|do(x)) p(x) = \sum_x \sum_z p(y|x,z)p(z) p(x)$ which is different from $p(y)$ in general.

 With more different measures of the distance between two probability distributions, we can have more different measures of direct correlation.
 The measures mentioned above are quite natural, each with a direct intuitive physical meaning, there are many other choices that will not be discussed here.